 The next day, Irma said she was back at the house in her parents' bedroom packing up a few things from her mother's closet.
 She said she cried that day too, but no hummingbird came to the window.
 That's when she figured, even though she was glad she'd seen it, she felt it was probably just a coincidence that the hummingbird had come to the bedroom window the day before.
 Or maybe it was God's way of reminding her of that story her daddy had shared with her and her mother, but she decided that's all it was.
 Just a wonderful reminder from God that had given her comfort when she needed it.

-Well, Irma Nell went on to say that on the third day, she went back to the house to finish packing up her daddy's closet, because she had stopped half-way through the first day.
+Well, on the third day, Irma Nell went back to the house to finish packing up her daddy's closet, because she had stopped half-way through the first day.
 She said you could have knocked her over with a feather when that hummingbird came back to the very same window as soon as she closed the lid on another box of her daddy's things.
 She said that little bird stayed and hovered around that window until she finished packing up two more boxes of her daddy's clothes.

 Now here's where the story gets even more interesting.
-On the fourth day, Irma said she went back over to her parents' home again, this time to work in the kitchen, to pack up dishes and utensils.
+On the fourth day, Irma went back over to her mom and dad's home again, this time to work in the kitchen, to pack up dishes and utensils.
 On that day, there was no hummingbird sighting.
 But the day after that?
 She went over there to start packing up things from the garage, tools her father used to fix things around the house, and guess what?
 That hummingbird came back again, this time hovering near the entrance to the garage.
-That's when Irma Nell said it became clear to her that the bird only appeared when she was packing up things belonging to Henry, her father.
+That's when Irma Nell said it became clear to her.
+That little bird only appeared when she was packing up things belonging to Henry, her father.
 And that's when she knew.
 It had to be.
-It was a message being sent to her, from her father.
-He was trying to tell her that he was all right, doing just fine in Heaven!
+It was a message being sent to her from her father.
+He was trying to tell her that he was all right, and was doing just fine up in Heaven!

 After that, once she started truly believing she had been sent a message from God, instead of feeling joy and peace over it, Irma Nell said she spent that whole night worrying about her mother.
 She was sure her mother had made it to Heaven too, but couldn't help but wonder why only her father had sent her a message.
 She said she didn't get a minute of sleep that whole night.
 She was lying awake wondering: If her mother could send her a messenger in the form of a bird, what bird would she send?
 It was an easy question to answer, because Irma knew her mother loved red cardinals.
 Even had curtains made once for her den with that particular bird printed all over them.
 So that's when Irma decided: If her mother were to send her a message from Heaven, she'd send a red cardinal.